topaxi/ember-service-worker-update-notify/README.md

 # ember-service-worker-update-notify

-Adds a `<ServiceWorkerUpdateNotify />` component which displays a reload link if the service-worker has found an update.
+Adds a `ember-service-worker-update-notify` service and `<ServiceWorkerUpdateNotify />` component which displays a reload link if the service-worker has found an update.

+## Usage

+### Using the component

+The component will show a message to the user when the availability of an update has been detected.
 Overwrite the default message using the component in block form:

 ```handlebars
 <ServiceWorkerUpdateNotify>